bump-sh/docs/src/_help/customization-options/color-logo-meta-images.md

 ## Advanced customization through CSS variables

-> Deep customization options are available in our [paid plan](https://bump.sh/pricing/).
+> Deep customization options are available in our [custom plans](https://bump.sh/pricing/).
 {: .info}

 Bump.sh offers deeper customization options, offering full control of your branding.
 It makes your Bump.sh doc portal truly blend in with your platform.